Supreme Court's abortion ruling sets off new court fights - KTVZ

 Associated Press

-TALLAHASSEE, Fla.
-(AP) — The Supreme Court’s ruling to overturn Roe v.
-Wade moved Monday to courtrooms around the country as anti-abortion advocates looked to quickly enact statewide bans and their opponents sought to buy more time.
+NEW ORLEANS (AP) — The fall of Roe v.
+Wade shifted the battleground over abortion to courthouses around the country Monday, as abortion foes looked to quickly enact statewide bans and the other side sought to buy more time.

-The high court’s decision Friday to end constitutional protections for abortion opened the gates for a wave of legal battles from all sides.
+The U.S. Supreme Court’s decision Friday to end constitutional protections for abortion opened the gates for a wave of litigation from all sides.

 Many of the court cases will focus on “trigger laws,” adopted in 13 states in anticipation of the ruling and designed to take effect quickly.
-Lawsuits could also target old anti-abortion laws that went unenforced under Roe, and cases over abortion restrictions that were put on hold awaiting the Supreme Court ruling are also starting to come back into play.
+Lawsuits could also target old anti-abortion laws that went unenforced under Roe, and cases over abortion restrictions that were put on hold awaiting the Supreme Court ruling have also started to come back into play.

 “We’ll be back in court tomorrow and the next day and the next day,” Nancy Northup, president and CEO of the Center for Reproductive Rights, which argued the case that resulted in Supreme Court ruling, told reporters in a video call Friday.

-On Monday, a Florida judge is considering a request from abortion rights advocates to block a new state law, which bans abortions after 15 weeks with some exceptions and is set to take effect July 1.
+On Monday, abortion rights advocates asked a Florida judge to block a new state law, which bans abortions after 15 weeks with some exceptions and is set to take effect this week.
+Attorneys hoping to stave off a ban on abortion in Louisiana filed a lawsuit arguing state laws are unclear on when a ban can take effect and what constitutes an exception.

+The American Civil Liberties Union of Arizona and an abortion-rights group filed an emergency motion Saturday seeking to block a 2021 law that they worry can be used to halt all abortions.
 The Planned Parenthood Association of Utah has already challenged a trigger law with narrow exceptions.
-The American Civil Liberties Union of Arizona and an abortion-rights group filed an emergency motion Saturday seeking to block a 2021 law that they worry can be used to halt all abortions.

 Brigitte Amiri, deputy director of the American Civil Liberties Union’s Reproductive Freedom Project, said the organization is looking at “all options” to protect access to abortion.
 As of Saturday, abortion services had stopped in at least 11 states — either because of state laws or confusion over them.